ShreyKumar/StudyCat/deliverable-02/iteration-02.plan.md

  * Other events could be coding sessions, code reviews, quick weekly sync' meeting online, etc.
      - Coding sessions are to be done throughout the week by several individuals.

 Coding sessions, code reviews, and syncing will be done during the Thursday meetings.
+Since they act as a checkup meeting, it's also a good opportunity to both get everyone on the same page, and to catchup on any work that's lagging behind.

 #### Artifacts